 Approval from the Surrey Place Research Ethics Board is required before a research project can commence.
-If you are submitting a proposal, please read the Instructions for Investigators, the Delegated Review Criteria, and the Guidelines for Consent before proceeding.
+If you are submitting a proposal, please read the Instructions for Investigators and the Guidelines for Consent before proceeding.

 If you are a researcher who is not an employee of Surrey Place please visit the Collaborating With Us section for more information.

-1. All applications must include the Research Planning Form along with the SPC Application for Studies Form.
+1. All applications must include the Research Planning Form along with the SP Application for Studies Form.

 2. Applications from external researchers must include a Surrey Place staff member as an investigator or sponsor.

 Please review REB Process for more information about REB submissions and approvals.